An AUDITION or PORTFOLIO REVIEW is required for admission to the Theatre Program in the School of Theatre and Dance.

 Applicants most interested in performance present an audition, those directed toward design and theatre technology present a portfolio for review, and those interested in theatre studies (including theatre history, dramaturgy, theatre criticism, playwriting, directing, and management) and theatre education (teacher licensure) present a portfolio of examples and records of their work.
 These four areas represent the different "tracks" within the concentration.
 Each track requires and recommends particular courses, and students within a track receive priority placement in its range of courses, although any Theatre Concentration student is eligible to take any theatre course for which they have completed the prerequisite course(s).
 The gateway process for admission to tracks occurs in the sophomore year but may be influenced by the quality of an applicant's audition/portfolio review/interview for admission to the concentration.
 A student may pursue more than one track.

-October 19, 2013 (for current JMU students and potential spring 2014 admit transfer students from other institutions)
+Saturday, October 18, 2014 (for current JMU students and prospective spring 2015 admit transfer students from other institutions)

-March 22, 2014 (for current JMU students and potential fall 2014 admit transfer students from other institutions.)
+Saturday, March 21, 2015 (for current JMU students and prospective fall 2015 admit transfer students from other institutions.)

 ARRANGING AN AUDITION/ INTERVIEW

 Please download the 2014/ 2015 Audition/ Portfolio Review Registration Form (which will be available in September of 2014), fill it out, and email it back to firstname.lastname@example.org to schedule an audition/ portfolio review appointment.
 You will receive a confirmation that you have been placed on the schedule for your requested date within one week of submitting the form.
 You will receive a detailed schedule for the audition/ portfolio review day at least one week before your scheduled audition date.
 Please contact email@example.com with any questions.